jpe442/dodateweb/README.md

 - If the backend update in not successful, the drop action fails to complete and the todo component stays in its original, dragged-from, location.

-- So then, whenever the todo moves its location on the calendar, its timeslot is guaranteed to be up-to-date on the backend.
+- So, whenever the todo moves its location on the calendar, its timeslot is guaranteed to be up-to-date on the backend.
 The user safely logs out without losing precious planning work.

 &#9733;*Material UI*&#9733;